overvis/overvis-docs/OPCB/User_Docs/OPCB-221B_Manual/README.md

 - WireGuard (VPN).
 Provides full encryption of traffic between the device and the Overvis cloud server.

-MODBUS TCP and WireGuard Overvis cloud connections are enabled by default and can be disabled in the settings.
-In that case, some of the Overvis cloud functions may be unavailable.
+MODBUS TCP Overvis cloud connection is enabled by default and can be disabled in the settings.
+WireGuard connection is used for maintenance - contact the support to order its reconfiguration.

 Connection, configuration, and usage of the product with the Overvis cloud server are described in detail in Appendix E.